dhtran1992/dhtran1992.github.io/_posts/2025-05-14-documenting-cloud-etl.md

 The ETL pipeline consists of several components:

 - **Optional: Ingestion:** An optional preprocessing step, that can validate and filter the data before it gets to the actual extraction.
+For example, we can validate if an org tenant is enabled for a destination integration type before we start to extract required data.
-- **Data Extraction:** Pulls data from multiple sources to hydrate the data, e.g., if there are required fields that need to be populated on a transaction
+- **Data Extraction:** Pulls data from multiple sources to hydrate the data, e.g., if there are required fields that need to be populated on a transaction.
-- **Transformation:** Recieves the hydrated data and transforms it, commonly mapping the data to the fields the destination api expects.
+- **Transformation:** Receives the hydrated data and transforms it, commonly mapping the data to the fields the destination api expects.
 - **Loading:** Writes processed data to destination (CRM, data warehouse etc.)

 A typical architecture diagram helps visualize these components and their interactions (see Figure 1).
 Here's an example in LucidChart